 ORTOVOX Free Touring Image

-The number of avalanche accidents, injuries and deaths last season went far beyond the averages for France, Switzerland and the USA.
-It was one of the worst seasons in fifty years for those countries.
-Other countries are likely to report similar statistics.
-From a technical point of view, the reasons for this are deceptively easy to explain: a very unstable snowpack throughout most of the season and a stormy season with several periods of intense snowfall that exacerbated the already unstable snowpack.
+Two years ago was a particularly deadly ski season in large parts of Europe and N America .
+It was one of their worst seasons in 50 years, with numbers of avalanche accidents, injuries and deaths far above the average.
+From a technical point of view, the reasons for this were deceptively easy to explain: a very unstable snowpack throughout most of the season and a lot of storms with several periods of intense snowfall that exacerbated the already unstable snowpack.

-Addressing The Avalanche People Problem – title of the April 2021 edition of The Avalanche Review (TAR) which is the publication of the American Avalanche Association (A3) – is more difficult and more important for accident reduction than explaining the technical snowpack instability characteristics that also contributed directly to the rash of accidents.
+Addressing The Avalanche People Problem (title of April 2021’s edition of The Avalanche Review, American Avalanche Association publication) is both more difficult and more important for effective avalanche accident reduction than is explaining the technical snowpack instability characteristics which also contributed directly to the rash of accidents.
 The ‘people problem’ is another term for the ‘human factors’ that have been identified as the primary reason for the vast majority of avalanche accidents over the last 3 to 4 decades.
-In sum, almost all victims of avalanches had enough training to recognize and appreciate the danger signs on the mountain and the warnings in the avalanche bulletins, e.g. a serious persistent weak layer(s) etc., before they headed up.
+In sum, almost all avalanche victims had enough training to recognise and appreciate the danger signs on the mountain and the warnings in the avalanche bulletins, e.g. a serious persistent weak layer(s) etc., before they headed up.

-In this article my aim is to 1. clarify the problem and 2. suggest a solution.
-I also hope to validate the fact that there are almost always acceptably safe places to go, even when the snowpack is unstable and there are warnings of high avalanche danger.
+In this article I aim 1. to clarify the problem and 2. to suggest a solution.
+I also hope to validate the fact that there are almost always acceptably safe places where you can go, even when the snowpack is unstable and when there are warnings of high avalanche danger.
 Is it safe?
-It depends on you: Where you go; How you go; and How well prepared you are to carry out a companion rescue (see Framework below).
+It depends on you: Where you go, How you go, and How well prepared you are to carry out a companion rescue (see our Framework below).

-1. The Problem or: We Have a Problem as Pete Earle puts it in the title of his recent inspirational article in the April 2021 edition of The Avalanche Review (mentioned above).
-Why don’t we apply simple accident reduction measures in risk contexts such as off-piste skiing and touring in the Alps?
-It is because, to start with, nothing happens most of the time when we (and others around us) do dangerous stuff – by not applying these key accident reduction measures.
-So we keep doing it.
-If we don’t know, it doesn’t seem to matter; even if we do know, we get slack at applying the key safety points because nothing seems to happen if we don’t… That’s human nature.
+The first reason is that nothing happens most of the time when we, and others around us, do dangerous stuff without applying these key accident reduction measures… so we keep doing it.
+If we don’t know, it doesn’t seem to matter.
+Even if we do know, we get slack at applying the key safety points because nothing seems to happen if we don’t… That’s human nature.

-Observation and research in the backcountry show that even if we ski (or climb) on hundreds, even thousands, of steep slopes without applying accident reduction measures, nothing happens most of the time.
-When nothing happens to us – and nothing bad seems to be happening to people doing the same thing around us – the chance of something bad happening to us seems remote.
-This leads us to treat bad outcomes as impossible even if we know there are facts showing the contrary says Daniel Kahneman: expert on ‘human factors’, the psychology of judgment and decision-making and Nobel Prize Laureate.
-Human factors’ impulses more easily take over n these contexts and our impulses don’t take signs of danger into account.
-So, rather than noticing signs of recent avalanche activity on slopes similar to the one where we’re aiming for (and the big terrain trap at the bottom), we’re easily distracted by other skiers’ tracks and thinking, “Let’s get there before the powder’s tracked out!”.
+Observation and research in the backcountry show that even if we ski /climb on hundreds, even thousands, of steep slopes without applying accident reduction measures, nothing happens most of the time.
+When nothing happens to us – and nothing bad seems to be happening to people around us doing the same thing – the chance of something bad happening to us seems remote.
+This leads us to treat bad outcomes as impossible, even if we know there are facts showing the contrary.
+So says Daniel Kahneman, expert on ‘human factors’, the psychology of judgment and decision-making and Nobel Prize Laureate.
+Human factor impulses more easily take over in these contexts, and our impulses don’t take signs of danger into account.
+So, rather than noticing signs of recent avalanche activity on slopes similar to the one we’re aiming for (and the big terrain trap at the bottom), we’re easily distracted by other skiers’ tracks and thinking, “Let’s get there before the powder’s tracked out!”.
 Meanwhile, in the back of our minds, we’re reassuring ourselves: “Other people are around, there are tracks on a lot of slopes, so it must be OK”.
 We fail to account for the fact that tragic outcomes with long odds do sometimes happen.

 This happened to me.
 I let myself get distracted.
-But unlike most people, I got caught on video setting a big avalanche off (see video below).
+However, unlike most people, I got caught on video setting off a big avalanche (see video below).
 It made it to National Geographic, much to the embarrassment of this so-called avalanche expert and educator… who, after this incident, became known simply as ‘The Avalanche Maker’!
-I was very lucky not to be killed by this avalanche.
+I was very lucky not to have been killed by this avalanche.
 Most importantly, in terms of accident prevention, it shows that no matter who you are, if you don’t regularly apply safety measures you learn in basic avalanche training, even when nothing seems to be happening, things can and will become surprisingly dangerous.

 Notice there are lots of tracks already on the slope.
-“Don’t take tracks seriously!” says renowned avalanche expert Bruce Jamieson in his video and paper on the Odds of Triggering.. a potentially deadly avalanche (see below in the works cited).
+“Don’t take tracks seriously!” says Bruce Jamieson, renowned avalanche expert, in his video and paper on the Odds of Triggering.. a potentially deadly avalanche (see below in the works cited).